-The King Charles Spaniel is one of the most popular breeds of spaniel.
+The Cavalier King Charles spaniel is one of the most popular breeds of spaniel.

 It’s also one of the most spoiled and demanding breeds because it was bred to be a lap dog for royalty.